tiarno/reachtim/content/articles/padpages.md

     }
     \end{document}

+![moduloex][moduloex]

+### The LaTeX Macro `padpages` {: .article-title}

 Now for the macro.
 We'll name it `padpages`.
 First, create a new counter, `modpage`.

-If you use the the `memoir` class, you can take advantage of the command `thesheetsequence`, which provides the number of the current page; not necessarily the same as the page number that is printed on the page, but the actual number of the page as counted from the beginning of the document.
-In this example, we'll use the [`pageslts`](http://ctan.org/pkg/pageslts) package to get the same result.
+<span class="note">Note: </span>If you use the the `memoir` class, you can take advantage of the command `thesheetsequence`, which provides the number of the current page; not necessarily the same as the page number that is printed on the page, but the actual number of the page as counted from the beginning of the document.
+In this example, we'll use the [`pageslts`](http://ctan.org/pkg/pageslts) package to get the same result.{: .callout}

 For the blank pages we're going to insert, we don't want headings or page numbers so set the page style to `empty`.